MicrosoftDocs/azure-devops-docs/docs/project/configure-or-add-a-project-portal.md

 ---
 title: Configure or add a project portal
 titleSuffix: TFS
-description: How to configure a project portal for Azure DevOps ms.technology: devops-analytics ms.assetid: 63eae10a-b4d6-4ef5-93fd-270d20a8a2cf ms.author: kaelli
+description: How to configure a project portal for Azure DevOps ms.subservice: azure-devops-projects ms.assetid: 63eae10a-b4d6-4ef5-93fd-270d20a8a2cf ms.author: kaelli
 author: KathrynEE